Flatiron Building: Wind gusts and "23 skidoo"

 The building's most common criticism focused on its structure, on the grounds that the "combination of triangular shape and height would cause the building to fall down".
 When construction began, locals placed bets on how far the debris would spread when the wind knocked the building down.
 This presumed susceptibility to damage had also given it the nickname "Burnham's Folly".
 The Brooklyn Daily Eagle was one of a few contemporary sources to describe the building's shape favorably, saying: "A triangle is the safest possible form of building, as the triangle is the strongest of the geometric form."

-Due to the geography of the site, with Broadway on one side, Fifth Avenue on the other, and the open expanse of Madison Square and the park in front of it, the wind currents around the building could be treacherous.
-Wind from the north would split around the building, downdrafts from above and updrafts from the vaulted area under the street would combine to make the wind unpredictable.
+Due to the geography of the site, wind from the north would split around the building, downdrafts from above and updrafts from the vaulted area under the street combined to make the wind unpredictable.
 The winds raised women's skirts and scattered paper bills from pedestrians' pocketbooks.
-According to some accounts, this gave rise to the phrase "23 skidoo" (sometimes spelled "23 skiddoo").
+According to some accounts, this gave rise to the phrase "23 skidoo", sometimes spelled "23 skiddoo".
 Policemen would shout this phrase at men who tried to get glimpses of women's dresses being blown up by the winds swirling around the building due to the strong downdrafts.
 (Note: Goldberger 1981 note 3: Andrew S. Dolkart.
-"The Architecture and Development of New York City: The Birth of the Skyscraper – Romantic Symbols", Columbia University, accessed May 15, 2007.
+"The Architecture and Development of New York City: The Birth of the Skyscraper – Romantic Symbols", Columbia University.
+Retrieved May 15, 2007.
 "It is at a triangular site where Broadway and Fifth Avenue—the two most important streets of New York—meet at Madison Square, and because of the juxtaposition of the streets and the park across the street, there was a wind-tunnel effect here.
 In the early twentieth century, men would hang out on the corner here on Twenty-third Street and watch the wind blowing women's dresses up so that they could catch a little bit of ankle.
 This entered into popular culture and there are hundreds of postcards and illustrations of women with their dresses blowing up in front of the Flatiron Building.
 And it supposedly is where the slang expression '23 skidoo' comes from because the police would come and give the voyeurs the 23 skidoo to tell them to get out of the area.")
-Films from the Library of Congress confirm that the building's shape did contribute to high winds around the intersection of Broadway, Fifth Avenue, and 23rd Street.
-However, the origin of the phrase "23 skidoo" itself is disputed; even before the building was constructed, the number "twenty-three" and the word "skidoo" were independently used as expressions of dismissal.
+Films from the Library of Congress confirm that the building's shape contributed to high winds around the intersection of Broadway, Fifth Avenue, and 23rd Street.
+The origin of the phrase "23 skidoo" itself is disputed; even before the building was constructed, the number "twenty-three" and the word "skidoo" were independently used as expressions of dismissal.